-The output consists of a single line for each test case.
-Each line displays the case number and the number of items required at the beginning of the journey.
-Follow the output format in the example given below.
+The output consists of three lines for each test case.
+First line displays the case number, second line shows the number of items required at the beginning of the journey and third line shows the path according to the problem statement above.
+Actually, the path contains all the city/village names that Sindbad sees along his journey.
+Two consecutive city/village names in the path are separated by a hyphen.